ms337/blog-lines/content/posts/what-i-have-learnt.md

 date = "2024-01-04"
 description = "What I have learnt, both intellectually through consuming other people’s ideas and viscerally through my own experiences."
 +++
-Each of the following is something non-obvious that I have learnt both 'intellectually', i.e. through consuming other people’s ideas, and 'viscerally', i.e. through my own experiences and events of pain and gain that elicited information.
-Hence, I believe that these ideas are valuable and worth sharing:
+Each of the following is something non-obvious that I have learnt both 'intellectually', i.e. through consuming other people’s ideas, and 'viscerally', i.e. through my own experiences.
+I believe that these ideas are worth sharing:

 1. What you work on is more important than what you know, how hard you work and how capable you are.